Abstract submission deadline: 24 January 2025

 Suggested areas:

-• Navigating Career Paths: Insights into academic and non-academic (Industry, policy, NGOs, and advocacy) paths and career development across different regions and career stages.
+• Navigating Career Paths: Insights into academic and non-academic (industry, policy, NGOs, and advocacy) paths and career development across different regions and career stages.

 • Building a Comprehensive Skill Set: Key skills for engagement and growth, including teaching, communication, leadership, sustainability practices, and achieving work-life balance.